Skip to Content

 • Whisk in the balsamic vinegar, Dijon mustard, honey (if using), salt, and black pepper.
 Combine until smooth.

-• Pour the olive oil into a tall cup or a blender in a slow, steady stream, a little at a time, while blending or whisking the ingredients.
+• Pour the olive oil into the tall cup or a blender in a slow, steady stream, a little at a time, while blending or whisking the ingredients.

 • Transfer the mixture to a liquid measuring cup and pour the dressing through a fine mesh sieve into an airtight container, discarding the seeds.